gretel/squeegee/README.md

 $ bundle exec veewee vbox build winbox --force
 ```

-*Be careful!* Any changes to `vw/definitions/winbox` will be overwritten when `--force` is applied - better commit them first.

 ## Usage Examples

 Bring up the boxen we have built, again: